Thailand Travel for First-Timers

 Boating Around Koh Phi Phi Leh

-Consider taking a boat tour across the waves to the nearby island of Koh Phi Phi Leh.
-Stunningly beautiful beaches and clear blue water await you here on one of the most famous islands in the world.
-You may recognize the incredible scenery filmed here from The Beach, starring Leonardo DiCaprio.
+Consider taking a boat tour to the nearby island of Koh Phi Phi Leh.
+This island is famous for its stunningly beautiful beaches and clear blue waters.
+You may recognize the incredible scenery from the movie "The Beach," starring Leonardo DiCaprio.

 Samui Elephant Sanctuary